bdtinc/maskcam/docs/BalenaOS-Photon-Nano-Setup.md

 # BalenaOS Photon Nano Setup Instructions for MaskCam
 This page provides step-by-step instructions for setting up the Connect Tech Photon-based Nano with balenaOS.
 BalenaOS is a barebones host operating system optimized for running Docker containers.
 It allows MaskCam to easily be installed as a container and remotely updated or configured.
 This is the configuration used for our production MaskCam device.

-*Note (to be removed later): This document will basically be a copy of https://github.com/tryolabs/bdti-jetson/blob/main/docs/BalenaOS-DeveloperKit-Nano-Setup.md except there will be different instructions for flashing the eMMC chip and setting up the CTI-Photon DTB file*

 ## Setup Instructions

 ### 1. Create balena account